sybrew/the-seo-framework/readme.txt

 - TODO As smart as a self-driving car: Tooltips stay between the lines.
 Tesla needs me.
 - TODO Finally (really) translator friendly.
 - New posts are indexed faster with an even smarter sitemap.
+- The monolithic facade "the_seo_framework()" is now much lighter, as we offloaded administrative functionality to other files.
+- TODO The SEO Bar now only lists items that truly affect the current status, instead of listing everything that might help to concludes a status.
+	* i.e., instead of "WordPress allows indexing, but you set it to noindex, and you disabled the post type", it now says "1.
+You set it to noindex.
+1. You disabled the post type.".

 ..., and, for developers, we've finally introduced a reliable JavaScript API.
 Documentation will follow soon (based on frequently asked requests).

+TODO deprecated get_seo_bar use get_generated_seo_bar instead.
+TODO consider making the tooltip wider, or automatically grow or shrink based on the content.
+Then, assess the position (first, test overflow left, then, widen it until it overflows right, with max width: 250px?)

 **Detailed log:**